dotnet/EntityFramework.Docs/entity-framework/core/modeling/value-conversions.md

 -->
 [!code-csharp[CaseInsensitiveStringsModel](../../../samples/core/Modeling/ValueConversions/CaseInsensitiveStrings.cs?name=CaseInsensitiveStringsModel)]

 This will not work as expected if some of the `Post.BlogId` values have different casing.
+The errors caused by this will depend on what the application is doing, but typically involve graphs of objects that are not [fixed-up](xref:core/change-tracking/relationship-changes) correctly, and/or updates that fail because the FK value is wrong.
 A value comparer can be used to correct this:

 <!--
             protected override void OnModelCreating(ModelBuilder modelBuilder)